airthingy/tensorflow-class-regression/README.md

 Step: 4 i: 5.0
 ```

 >**Advanced:** You can think of variables as where we can store state in a lengthy series of operations.
 During training weights and biases are constantly updated for the most optimal outcome.
 As you can imagine weights and biases are always defined as variables in Tensorflow.
 These variables are computed only during the training phase.
 Their final values are saved in files at the end of training.
-During prediction phase their values are restored from files and initialized.
+During prediction phase their values are restored from files and assigned to the variables.
 This is why training takes so long - hours to weeks depending on the complexity of the model.
 Prediction can be done in the blink of an eye.
 >
 >Some advanced neural networks like RNN and LSTM need to maintain state even during the prediction phase.
 For example a model that translates language the meaning of a sentence can depend on the meaning of previous few sentences.